mathias31415/Proximal_Policy_Optimization_PPO/README.md

 The project was supervised by Gergely Sóti and Prof. Dr.-Ing. habil.
 Björn Hein.

 First task was to modify a given PPO algotithm for discrete action spaces to handle continuous action spaces.
-Second task was to test and compare the discrete PPO, continuous PPO an Stable Baselines implementations.
+Second task was to test and compare the discrete PPO, continuous PPO on Stable Baselines MountainCar implementation (https://gymnasium.farama.org/environments/classic_control/mountain_car/).
 --> Results are written down in the MountainCar Notebook

-Second task was to test our implementation for continouos actions on the hopper enviroment and compare it to Stable Baselines.
+Second task was to test our implementation for continouos actions on the hopper enviroment (https://gymnasium.farama.org/environments/mujoco/hopper/) and compare it to Stable Baselines.
 --> Results are written down in the Hopper Notebook.

 Additional hints: